inpsyde/translationmanager/CONTRIBUTOR.md

 The `translationmanager_outgoing_data` action fires before data is sent to API.

-Only passed argument is an instance `Translationmanager\Translation_Data`, that allow write access, so modules can add custom values
+Only passed argument is an instance `Translationmanager\TranslationData`, that allow write access, so modules can add custom values
 (and metadata) to be sent for translation.
 Metadata can be used for arbitrary values that will be returned unchanged from the API.